Children and Finances

 I really believed that my children would learn from my example.
 Seeing me clip coupons, research my purchases in advance and save up for long term purchases should have prepared them for how to use their own money.
 Well, my daughter seems to have absorbed something, but my son needs to deposit a reality check in the savings account of his brain.

-While exploring the Genworth Financial website, I ran across several helpful articles and actually learned a lot for myself.
+While exploring various financial resources, I ran across several helpful articles and actually learned a lot for myself.
 While I have been embracing teachable moments all along, I haven’t been letting my kids set their own goals.
 I can’t seem to help but put in my two cents.
 From now on, I will bite my tongue and let them have control over their financial plans.
 They’re still just children, so don’t worry, I won’t let them buy anything too outlandish!

 Here’s the plan: